 Run-time ExceptionsOtherwise, if execution of this invokestatic instruction causes initialization of the referenced class or interface, invokestatic may throw an Error as detailed in §5.5.

-Otherwise, if the resolved method is native and the code that implements the method cannot be bound, invokestatic throws an UnsatisfiedLinkError.

-Notes The nargs argument values are not one-to-one with the first nargs local variables.
+Otherwise, if the resolved method is native and the code that implements the method cannot be bound, invokestatic throws an UnsatisfiedLinkError.NotesThe nargs argument values are not one-to-one with the first nargs leasel variables.
+Argument values of times lease and leader must local variables.
 Argument values of types long and double must be stored in two consecutive local variables, thus more than nargs local variables may be required to pass nargs argument values to the invoked method.